sshampine/cPlusPrework/01-Content/01-ArithmeticExpressions/README.md

 # Arithmetic Expressions

-The original Python homework was to reinfoce variable assignment and arithmetic expressions by caluclating annual salary if paid every two weeks and bi-weekly.
+The original Python homework was to reinforce variable assignment and arithmetic expressions by calculating annual salary if paid every two weeks and bi-weekly.

 ### Original Assignment